fcarvalhopacheco/HOW2/4.nvim_lua/nvim_lua.md

     -- The "_d" command will deleteyping "_d will delete under the cursor without -- changing the unnamed register.
     vim.keymap.set({"n", "v"}, "<leader>d", [["_d]])

-    -- the overall effect of this command sequence is to change to the next error -- in the quickfix list and then center the current line on the screen.
-    -- This can be useful when working with large files and you want to quickly -- navigate to the next error or problem in your code and see it in the context -- of the surrounding code.
-    vim.keymap.set("n", "<C-k>", "<cmd>cnext<CR>zz")
-    vim.keymap.set("n", "<C-j>", "<cmd>cprev<CR>zz")
-    vim.keymap.set("n", "<leader>k", "<cmd>lnext<CR>zz")
-    vim.keymap.set("n", "<leader>j", "<cmd>lprev<CR>zz")

     -- `Space + s` will , the overall effect of this code is to remap the n key in -- normal mode to perform a global search and replace operation, using the